H0PE467/HoriseonWebOptimized/README.md

 #Klaus Manuel Cedillo Arredondo

-This is a repository made for the optimaztion of the Hotiseon web app
+This is a repository made for the optimaztion of the Horiseon web app

 Its objetive is to
 -optimize the site for search engines